Property Maintenance 101: A Guide to Examples, Benefits & Jobs

 • Salary range: Approximately $25,000 a year according to Glassdoor.

-There are two ways to implement routine property maintenance around your residential community.
-You can either hire a part-time or full-time property maintenance professional (or property manager), or you can contract out your property maintenance needs.
+There are two ways to implement routine property maintenance into your business’ workflow.
+You can either hire a part-time or full-time maintenance professional (or property manager), or you can contract out your property maintenance needs to a provider.
+No matter which you choose, there are benefits and drawbacks of each, so you’ll need to decide what makes the most sense for your property.

 Pros: